fossil-lab/codelab-using-meson/README.md

    - Creating a basic Meson build configuration file (`meson.build`).
    - Compiling the codelab project: `meson setup builddir` and `ninja -C builddir`.

-3. **Creating Custom Libraries with FLL:**
+3. **Creating Custom Libraries:**
-   - Steps to define and create custom libraries using FLL.
+   - Steps to define and create custom libraries.
    - Guidance on structuring libraries for educational content.

-4. **Integrating FLL into Meson Build System:**
+4. **Integrating Libraries into Meson Build System:**
-   - Detailed instructions on integrating FLL libraries into Meson.
+   - Detailed instructions on integrating custom libraries into Meson.
    - Demonstration of how Meson simplifies the build process.

 5. **Building and Testing the Codelab Project:**
    - Utilizing Meson for building and testing the codelab project.
-   - Verifying the integration of FLL libraries.
+   - Verifying the integration of custom libraries.

 6. **Publishing Your Interactive Codelab:**
    - Steps to publish and share your codelab with others.